Logo

 }

-Note that UiClickEvent is not emitted automatically; you need to add the component to emit this event when Pointer<Down> is triggered if you decide to make your own components.
+Note that UiClickEvent is NOT emitted automatically; you need to add a component to emit this event when Pointer<Down> is triggered, if you decide to make your own components.

 #![allow(unused)]